 Just as with any other service we provide, we make your pet’s safety and comfort our number one priority.
-That’s why we require pre-anesthetic blood work for all dental procedures.
+That’s why we require pre-anesthetic blood work for all dog and cat teeth cleaning procedures.

-Therefore, we require pre-anesthetic blood work for all dental procedures.
+Therefore, we require pre-anesthetic blood work for all teeth cleaning procedures.
 Your pet will be placed under general anesthesia to provide a thorough cleaning of its teeth while an assistant monitors EKG, oxygen levels, temperature, heart rate, and IV fluids.

 This is a question you may have asked yourself, and the good news is, there are several easy ways to answer.
 If your pet allows you, simply “flip the lip” and take a peek.
-This will help you determine if a dental exam/cleaning is needed.
+This will help you determine if a dental exam/ teeth cleaning is needed.
 Some of the signs to look are:

 - Chronic bad breath